swagger-api/swagger-socket/README.md

 You can also add bi-directional support to your REST resources by extending your application using the [Atmosphere Framework](http://github.com/Atmosphere/atmosphere).

+### Join the community

+You can subscribe to our Google Group(https://groups.google.com/forum/?fromgroups#!forum/swagger-swaggersocket) or follow us on [Twitter](https://twitter.com/#!/swaggersocket)

 ### Download SwaggerSocket

 Using Maven or SBT